Xanax / Alprazolam Addiction: Symptoms, Causes, Effects, and Treatment

 The causes of Xanax addiction include genetic predispositions, brain chemistry alterations sparked by the drug, and environmental factors like stress and inadequate coping mechanisms.

 Treatment of Xanax addiction involves inpatient detoxification, medical supervision, and relapse prevention strategies.
 Gradual detoxification, overseen by healthcare professionals, includes tapering off Xanax usage.
-Specialized detox centers offer a safe environment for recovery.
+Specialized Xanax detox centers offer a safe environment for recovery.

 What Is Xanax Addiction?